 The morning keynote was given by Dr. Paul Vixie.
 He revisited the background and the history related to the “third rail” of Internet governance and pressures on current DNS operation on Name Space(s).
 As a response to the controversy of alternative root, he made clarity on the difference the function of editing, signing and publication of DNS(Root) zone.
 It is a emphasis that Yeti from the beginning keep boundaries for One Unique Internet Identifier and not amending the IANA name space.

-In the afternoon, we had two sessions.
-The first one is about building a fault-tolerant root with decentralized Internet functions.
-Davey introduce the background, requirement and potentials.
+In the afternoon, there were two sessions.
+The first one was about building a fault-tolerant root with decentralized Internet functions.
+Davey introduced the background, requirement and potentials.
 As a design principle, Yeti adds redundancy into root system to avoid single point of failure, both in root zone signing and publication function.
 So we have 3 Signers (DMs) and 25 servers which is different from the IANA root system.
 But it was found that such horizontal scaling will increase the size of DNS response, for example by containing more keys in the DNSKEY response.
 It is a undesirable side effect which also presents in previous proposal by John Ihren & Bill manning and Brenden Kuerbis & Milton Mueller.

-Is it possible to introduce multiple independent Signers without change the DNSSEC validation interface?
-And without augment the size of DNS response as well?
+Is it possible to introduce multiple independent Signers without changing the DNSSEC validation interface?
+And without augmenting the size of DNS response as well?
 In the end of Davey’s slides, threshold Signatures(Signing) was borrowed from blockchain field and introduced as a desirable property in the context of DNSSEC signing.

 Presentation from Wei Xinpeng and Hugo Salgado-Hernández also gave us some potentials.
 In Wei’s presentation an ambitious decentralized Internet infrastructure was proposed covering DNS, RPKI and PKI functions.
 Enabled by blockchain technology (Permissioned Chain), all Internet resources like IP, domain name and certificate can be managed in both registration and resolution.
 As to DNS root, the good news is that it is technical possible to remove the necessity of centralized roles in editing, signing and distribution of root zone.
 During the discussion of participants, it was pointed out that if it targets the existing IP and DNS users, the radical change to current NIC&DNS system will make it hard to prevail (lacks of economic incentive for stakeholders to join)，but they are planning to explore some directions that would be more compatible to the existing system.
 There is also performance concerns if DNS hierarchy is replaced by a flat chain.